This course is delivered by the Faculty of Arts and Social Sciences.

-Dr Hager Weslati's teaching is at the interface of philosophy/literature and media/culture.
+Dr Hager Weslati is the course director for the MA in Media and Communication and her teaching is at the interface of philosophy/literature and media/culture.
 Her research interests are focused on interpretations of Hegelian philosophy and on the critical theories of space, with particular interest in nomadology, heterotopias and mobility.
 Her current book project concerns the thought of Alexandre Kojeve.

-Dr Aybige Yilmaz is the course director for the MA in Media and Communication.
-Her specialist subjects and research interests include gender and ethnic nationalism in media; Islam and Europeanness; and post-colonial discourses of nation and modernity.
+Dr Aybige Yilmaz's specialist subjects and research interests include gender and ethnic nationalism in media; Islam and Europeanness; and post-colonial discourses of nation and modernity.